filecoin-project/notary-governance/.github/ISSUE_TEMPLATE/ldn-application-exception.md

 ## Notaries that support the project
+ _Notaries perform KYC/KYB to validate the legitimacy of data and organizations.
+To find supporting notaries please view the list of [round 3 notaries](https://github.com/filecoin-project/notary-governance/tree/main/notaries) and post your LDN application in the Filecoin slack channel #fil-plus-application-review.
+Feel free to update the form as you gain support over time and more notaries are willing to support your application._

 | Notary name | Notary org | Notary region |
 | --- | --- | --- |